TejaswineeL/gramine/Documentation/run-sample-application.rst

 .. highlight:: sh

 To run an application with Gramine, the host platform must be correctly set up first.
-Please refer:doc:`Set up the host environment<sgx-setup>` for the host environment set up.
+Please refer :doc:`Set up the host environment<sgx-setup>` for the host environment set up.

 The core Gramine repository contains sample applications to test the Gramine